DanielJohnBenton/Kingplayer/README.md

 ![Long game hands plot](graphs/evolved_long_game_hands.png)

-# :spades: Quest for a world record
+# :diamonds: Quest for a world record

 I am still trying to find higher game lengths, but it turns out to be very difficult!
 The world record is 7959 - and the highest I have seen is 4729!
 I have simulated many millions of games and tried various search tactics.